vaystays/api/source/index.html.md

 Parameter | Description
 --------- | -----------
-_limit (optional) | Maximum number of properties to return, up to 100.
-Default is 20.
+limit (optional) | Maximum number of properties to return, up to 100.
+Default is 20. offset (optional) | Number of properties to skip over, where the ordering is consistent but unspecified. role (optional) | Will only return properties with an active user of that role.
+Role options are: brand_owner, property_manager, property_contact, housekeeping, maintenance, and reservationist

-_offset (optional) | Number of properties to skip over, where the ordering is consistent but unspecified. role (optional) | Will only return properties with an active user of that role.
-Role options are: brand_owner, property_manager, property_contact, housekeeping,maintenance, and reservationist
+Example with all optional parameters `/api/public/990/properties?limit=50&offset=50&role=housekeeping`

 ## Get a Specific Property